-Some exclude and include tricks: Exclude elements with more than or
+- Some exclude and include tricks: - Exclude elements with more than one word (sentence):

-Exclude elements with more than one word (sentence): element.scrub {single (exclude=" ")|scrubstring} This is very helpful to filter out (in general) one-word elements like category.
+element.scrub {single (exclude=" ")|scrubstring}

+This is very helpful to filter out (in general) one-word elements like category.
 A lot of sites use unsystematic html structures.
 Especially secondary elements like category can be mixed with other elements like title or subtitle behind the same separatorstrings bs es ee and bs values.
 This filter can help to separate them.

-Include a list of standard values: category.scrub {single (include="film""serie""documentary""sports")|scrubstring} Another way to filter a category out of a mixed html scrubbed element.
-The list of strings to include should contain all the possible categories which occur in the html scrub.
+Include a list of standard values:

+category.scrub {single (include="film""serie""documentary""sports")|scrubstring}

+Is another way to filter a category out of a mixed html scrubbed element.
+The list of strings to include should contain all the possible categories present in the html scrub.

 A combination of include and exclude to further refine the result.

-A combination of include and exclude to further refine the result.
-Consider the following scrubstring: category.scrub {single (include="film""serie""documentary""sports" exclude=" ")|scrubstring} The include list allows to yield an element with the value - memories of a seriekiller - , which probably is a title and not a category.
+Consider the following scrubstring:

+category.scrub {single (include="film""serie""documentary""sports" exclude=" ")|scrubstring}

+The include list allows to yield an element with the value - memories of a seriekiller - , which probably is a title and not a category.
 The exclude=" " removes this element value.